computationalcore/scalabel-doc/doc/create-project.rst

    Creating a bounding box annotation project

+To start with, you need to upload the ``Item List`` which contains the information of items to be labeled.
-In this case, you need to upload ``image_list.yml`` which contains either paths to the images or public readable urls in the ``Item List``.
+You can upload image lists like ``image_list.yml`` provided in the ``examples/`` folder, with either paths to the images or publicly readable urls.
+To import existing projects, upload the Json file exported by Scalabel.
+The items and corresponding labels in the exported project will be loaded into the current project.
-You can also upload Json files in the BDD format to import existing labels.
+You can also upload the prediction Json file of detection and segmentation models in the `BDD data format <https://github.com/ucbdrive/bdd-data/blob/master/doc/format.md/>`_ to achieve semi-automatic annotation.

 For ``Categories`` and ``Attributes``, you can upload the yaml files that contain the labels and attribute descriptions respectively.
 Please refer to ``examples/`` folder for more details.